-UNDP and Government Sign Agreement to Support Preparations for the 2015 General Election.Mar 12, 2013
+UNDP and Government Sign Agreement to Support Preparations for the 2015 General Election.Dec 3, 2013

-The United Nations Development Programme, the National Electoral Commission (NEC) and the Zanzibar Electoral Commission (ZEC) signed today an agreement to provide USD 22.5 million support to prepare for the 2015 general election.
+12 March 2013 Dar-es-Salaam: The United Nations Development Programme, the National Electoral Commission (NEC) and the Zanzibar Electoral Commission (ZEC) will sign today an agreement to provide USD 22.5 million support to prepare for the 2015 general election.

-The signing of the Democratic Empowerment Project document took place in advance of the project’s first Steering Committee Meeting.
-The Steering Committee members includes the Union and Zanzibar governments, along with NEC and ZEC, civil society, UN Women, UNESCO and others.
+The signing of the Democratic Empowerment Project document will take place in advance of the project’s first Steering Committee Meeting.
+The Steering Committee members include the Union and Zanzibar governments, along with NEC and ZEC, civil society, UN Women, UNESCO and others.